 You can use grey water in your vegetable gardens.
 This should never be water that has come in contact with cleaners, human waste or other chemicals that could be harmful to people, animals or plants.
 Check out Greywater Reuse – tons of information on collection and use.

+If you’re ready to start saving water in your garden you can pick one or two things ton this list to try.
 You don’t have to do everything I have listed to conserve water in your garden; start where you can!
 The longer you garden the more you can implement these ideas and tools into your backyard homestead.